EmiLoKiJu/parachute-back-end/README.md

 [Link to the screenshot of the initial state of the kanban board](https://user-images.githubusercontent.com/84760694/278126987-d8abe5f7-6806-4f15-b128-aff749e5e0c8.png)

+### - The final number of team members are two people.
 ## 💻 Getting Started <a name="getting-started"></a>
 <!-- https://github.com/EmiLoKiJu/parachute-back-end -->